Measure ring size?

 Another way to measure a suitable ring is by using our ring size circles.

-- Print here our ring size document with scale 100%
+- Click here and print our ring size guide with scale 100%

 - Place your ring on one of the circles

-- Make sure that the purple edge of the circle is visible and that your ring fits exactly in it
+- Make sure the purple border of the circle is visible and that your ring fits snugly inside

 - The circle where the ring fits best is your ring size

-Method 2: Measure your ring size without a fitting ring
+Method 2: Measure your ring size without a matching ring

 With this method we measure the circumference of your finger and then we use a ring size table to convert the ring sizes.

-- Put the string or strip of paper around the finger you want to measure
+- Wrap the string or strip of paper around the finger you want to measure

-- Mark with a pen a line where the string meets
+- Use a pen to mark a line where the string meets

 - Place the strip along the ruler and read the circumference of your fingers in millimeters

-- You have now measured the circumference of your finger, look in the ring size table which size belongs to this.
+- You have now measured the circumference of your finger, look in the ring size table to see which size belongs to this.

 Example : the circumference of your finger is 50 millimeters, the corresponding ring size is 16 millimeters, so you have ring size 16.

 With the ring size table you can also convert a ring size.
-For example, if you have ever bought a ring in American size, you can read the corresponding European ring size.
+For example, if you have ever bought a ring in an American size, you can read the corresponding European ring size here.

 Tips for measuring your ring size

-- Determine in advance which finger you want to wear the ring on.
+- Determine in advance on which finger you want to wear the ring.
 Every finger is different and the ring size will therefore differ per finger.

 - Note the thickness of the ring.
-A thin ring often runs a bit larger, it is sometimes better to take it half a size smaller.
-A thicker ring often fits smaller, it is sometimes better to take it half a size larger.
+A thin ring is often a bit larger, it is sometimes better to take half a size smaller.
+A thicker ring often falls smaller, it is sometimes better to take half a size larger.

 - The weather affects the thickness of your fingers.
 In warm weather your fingers expand and in cold weather they are a bit thinner.
 So measure your ring size at a normal temperature.

-Are you unable to determine your ring size?
+Are you having trouble determining your ring size?
 Then make an appointment and come and try on rings at our office!